bflaven/book-defining-testing-strategy-agile-po-codeception/README.md

 **Ignorant I was :)**

+I must admit it: I have been slow to recognize the value of testing.
+As Product Owner (P.O) of a large project of backoffice for a News website, I found testing disappointing and useless.
+1. I did not see any significant impact of testing on software quality.

+2. I thought tests were boring, time-consuming, expensive without immediate R.O.I

+3. I did not find so far a tool that allows you to launch an ambitious testing strategy with a clear visibility on criteria like cost, ability to perform all types of test (unitary, functional and UAT),a good documentation, support from a mature development community, technical prerequisites etc.

-About me, for a long time, I was ignorant about testing, suffering from a signiﬁcant deﬁcit in culture's testing.
-I must admit, I had negative aprioris, testing was a deceptive subject.
-To sum up, as a P.O, I found testing was ﬁnally disappointing and useless.
-I was rather fond for a signiﬁcant manual testing procedure, based on a google doc or excel sheet, and I was wrong!
+As a result, I preferred manual testing procedure, based on a google doc or excel sheet.
+But I was wrong!

-The key explaining factors were the following:

-1. I had difﬁculties to see correlation between testing and quality.

-2. I found that tests were time-consuming, expensive with no immediate R.O.I and the manual testing was an exploring testing opportunity.

-3. I found that tests were boring and also it was hard to estimate both in complexity and ﬁnancial point of view!

-Again, I was all wrong and I was pretty stubborn so I needed to be convinced... by myself so here is my sole explanation and selﬁsh for this book.
+**Tests are useful, incredibly time saving for a P.O.
+It strengthens confidence for the all team into a project.
+It can even be possibly cool.
+What an irony!**

+And this book is the consequence of my “awaking” ;-)

 ## Code